inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 If you decided to show participants how to edit using *Potlach editor* in the *OSM* website, first they need to install Flash on their computer.
-The guide to install flash is in the **Beginner�s Guide**.
+The guide to install flash is in the **Beginners Guide**.
 Please remember this activity would takes some hours for this session.